LambdaLabsML/vllm-benchmark/benchmark_v0.md

   <img src="./renders/scale_Mixtral-8x22B-Instruct-v0.1_len2000.png" alt="scale_Mixtral-8x22B-Instruct-v0.1_len2000" width="30%" />
 </p>

 In general, scaling inference using data parallelism is often more effective than tensor parallelism, if the model fits within the system.
-The table below provides an example, showing how `throughput/latency` scales poorly with tensor parallelism: with `--num-prompts` fixed at 320 to ensure a large batch size and fully utilize the compute, the throughputs still scale far from linearly, unlike the expected behavior with data parallelism.
+The table below provides some data, showing how `throughput/latency` scales poorly for "overly" tensor parallelized systems: with `--num-prompts` fixed at 320 to ensure a large batch size and fully utilize the compute, the throughputs of tensor parallelism still scale far from linearly, unlike the expected behavior with data parallelism.

 |                  | Meta-Llama-3.1-8B-FP8 | Meta-Llama-3.1-70B-Instruct-FP8 | Hermes-3-Llama-3.1-405B-FP8 | Mistral-7B-Instruct-v0.3 | Mixtral-8x7B-Instruct-v0.1 | Mixtral-8x22B-Instruct-v0.1 | Mistral-Nemo-Instruct-2407 | Mistral-Large-Instruct-2407 |
 |------------------|----------------------:|--------------------------------:|----------------------------:|-------------------------:|---------------------------:|----------------------------:|----------------------------:|-----------------------------:|